Etanercept use while Breastfeeding

 Summary of Use during Lactation

-Preliminary data indicate that etanercept is minimally excreted into breastmilk and poorly absorbed by the infant, which would be expected because of its high molecular weight of approximately 150,000.
-Because etanercept is also not orally absorbed it is unlikely to adversely affect the breastfed infant over 1 month of age.
+Etanercept is minimally excreted into breastmilk and poorly absorbed by the infant, which would be expected because of its high molecular weight of approximately 150,000.
 However, long-term follow-up data on infants breastfed during maternal etanercept use are not available.
 The risk of adverse effects in older infants is not known, but thought to be unlikely.
 Some experts feel that the drug is a low risk to the nursing infant and can be given during breastfeeding.
 However, until more data become available, an alternative drug may be preferred, especially while nursing a newborn or preterm infant.

 Maternal Levels.
 One woman was receiving etanercept 25 mg subcutaneous injections twice weekly.
 The mother was secreting small amounts of milk, but not breastfeeding.
 On day 44 after delivery the trough milk etanercept level before the fifth dose was 50 mcg/L. A milk etanercept level one day after the fifth injection was 75 mcg/L and milk levels declined thereafter.